 Conference will examine solutions for achieving more bipartisanship and civility in our nation's political discourse

-WASHINGTON, June 10 /PRNewswire-USNewswire/ -- The U.S. Association of Former Members of Congress, the Bipartisan Policy Center (BPC) and the U.S. National Archives will host Breaking the Stalemate: Renewing a Bipartisan Dialogue, a conference to explore the causes and effects of partisan gridlock in Washington and outline tangible solutions for changing course.
+WASHINGTON, June 2 /PRNewswire-USNewswire/ -- The U.S. Association of Former Members of Congress, the Bipartisan Policy Center (BPC) and the U.S. National Archives announced today that they will host Breaking the Stalemate: Renewing a Bipartisan Dialogue, a conference to explore the causes and effects of partisan gridlock in Washington and outline tangible solutions for changing course.
 Current and former Members of Congress, political experts, and journalists will participate in panel discussions throughout the one-day conference.
-The conference will be held next Wednesday, June 16, 2010, at the National Archives Building in Washington, D.C.
+The conference will be held on Wednesday, June 16, 2010 at the National Archives Building in Washington, D.C.

-Senator Ron Wyden (D-OR) will deliver the keynote address focusing on the possibilities for bipartisanship in Washington after welcome remarks by David S. Ferriero, Archivist of the United States; former Congressman John J. Rhodes, III, President of the U.S. Association of Former Members of Congress; and Jason Grumet, BPC President.
+Senator Ron Wyden (D-OR) will deliver the keynote address after welcome remarks by Dr. David S. Ferriero, Archivist of the United States; former Congressman John J. Rhodes, III, President of the U.S. Association of Former Members of Congress; and Jason Grumet, BPC President.

-The first panel, Institutional Perspective: Partisanship and the Political Divide, will address the role of Congressional leadership in developing bipartisan solutions.
-The panel brings together former House and Senate leaders with a wealth of experience negotiating across the aisle in order to forge political agreement, including former Senate Majority Leader Trent Lott, former Speaker Tom Foley, former Minority Leader Bob Michel, and former Congressman Martin Frost.
+The first panel, Institutional Perspectives: Partisanship and the Political Divide, will bring together former House and Senate leadership, including former Senate Majority Leader Trent Lott, former Speaker Tom Foley, former Minority Leader Bob Michel, and former Congressman Martin Frost.
 Judy Woodruff of PBS will moderate the discussion.

-The second panel, Sound Bite News: Political Discourse in the Age of Pundits, Cable and Twitter, will discuss how the 24-hour news cycle, partisan media outlets and social media are affecting our political discourse.
-The panel will be moderated by former Congressman Fred Grandy, and will include Charlie Cook, Editor and Publisher of The Cook Political Report and Political Analyst for the National Journal Group; ABC News' Jonathan Karl; Politics Daily's Jill Lawrence; and Stu Rothenberg, Editor and Publisher of The Rothenberg Political Report.
+The second panel, Sound Bite News: Political Discourse in the Age of Pundits, Cable and Twitter, will discuss the effects of the 24-hour news cycle and be moderated by former Congressman Fred Grandy.
+The panel will include Charlie Cook, Editor and Publisher of The Cook Political Report and Political Analyst for the National Journal Group; ABC News' Jonathan Karl; CNN's Ali Velshi, and Stu Rothenberg, Editor and Publisher of the Rothenberg Political Report.

 The final panel, Changing Course: Examples and Solutions for Breaking the Stalemate in Washington, will reunite former Members of Congress who served on the Bipartisan Congressional Planning Committee.
 This panel will include Transportation Secretary and former Congressman Ray LaHood, along with Congressmen David Skaggs, Amo Houghton, and Tom Sawyer.
 The panel will be moderated by Jackie Calmes of The New York Times.